oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 }
 ```

 The first line sets which files to transform.
 Both `.ts` source files *and* `.js` test cases need preliminary compilation.
-If we remove `.js` from the regexp, which would be correct as I though at first, jest won't know how to handle imports in the files.
+If we remove `.js` from the regexp, which would be correct as I though at first, jest won't know how to handle imports in the test files that are written in JavaScript and have corresponding extension.

 Then, with `testRegex` and `testPathIgnorePatterns` we set which files to treat as tests and which to completely ignore.